Aramantos/MS4-ShakesOnTheBeach/README.md

 ---

 Shakes on the beach is a sea side cafe offering an assortment of food and drinks.
-Orders can be placed for either eat in or take out, depending on the customers preference.

 This web application is designed to allow the user to browse the available options and build a basket.
-The user can then either make a card payment or pay in cash on collection.
+The user can then then make a card payment and the order will be proccessed.

-The UX is focused on being both usable by customers and empolyees to proccess orders.

 ---